Bank Sepah: History

-Sepah migrated to core banking solution.
+Bank Sepah opened a branch in London in 1972, which in 2002 was reorganized as a fully owned subsidiary named Bank Sepah International Plc (BSIP).
+It also has branches in Frankfurt, Paris and Rome.

+In the early 2020s, Sepah Bank absorbed four other Iranian banks and one credit institution: Ansar Bank, Mehr Eqtesad Bank, Hekmat Iranian Bank, Ghavamin Bank and the Kosar Credit Institution.
+The Omid Bank app is product of Bank Sepah.

+Bank Sepah maintains a museum in its former central branch in downtown Tehran, built 1950-1953 on a design by Vartan Hovanessian, immediately west of Imam Khomeini Square in Tehran.
+The museum maintains a collection of money artefacts since ancient times.

-US, UN sanctions
+US and UN sanctions

-Sanctions were imposed on Bank Sepah by the United States on January 9, 2007, due to Iran's suspected nuclear weapons program.
+Sanctions were imposed on Bank Sepah by the United States on 9 January 2007, due to Iran's suspected nuclear weapons program.
 The United States claimed that the bank assisted Iran in developing missiles that could carry nuclear weapons. and all its branches and subsidiaries in Italy, UK, France and Germany will have their assets frozen by the United States in order to prevent Iran from constructing nuclear weapons.
 The official website of Bank Sepah in Iran reacted by mentioning the American resolution "fabricated statements based on purely hypothetical pretext, made out of political inducements" and promised that the bank will "continue with its efficient performance with due observance of internal and international regulations as before."